Christophchi/backups/readme.md

 ### Setting Up a Cron Job

 To automate the backup process, you can set up a cron job to run the script at a desired interval.
 For example, to run the script every week, add the following line to your crontab:

+OR

+set the cronjob directly from your server.

 ```sh
 0 0 * * 0 php /path/to/your/backup_script.php